-Studies Support the Effectiveness of Therapeutic Lenses
+Studies Support the Effectiveness of Therapeutic Indoor Lenses

 In “Shedding Light on Photophobia,” doctors Kathleen B. Digre and K.C.
 Brennan explore photophobia and a number of potential remedies, including rose tinted lenses.
 They specifically studied the FL-41 tint and how people with light sensitivity responded.
 The results were very favorable with not only positive feedback from the users, but also their own medical exams they conducted to record involuntary responses.

 Another study published in 2009 involved people who had benign essential blepharospasm; sensitivity to light is one of the primary symptoms.
 The results were overwhelmingly in favor of the FL-41 lenses as a viable way to help people whose eyes are sensitive to light.
 By these accounts, these specially tinted indoor sunglasses can help at least some people who have difficulty tolerating certain types of light.
 In fact, some people are calling them “light sensitivity glasses” because they work for well for them.

-What do the People Say?
+What Do the People Say?

-While science says that the glasses may help some people, ultimately, it’s the actual users who have the final say.
+While research shows that the indoor sunglasses may help people, ultimately, it’s the actual users who have the final say.
 They are the ones suffering with light sensitivity and wearing the glasses – and the response has been incredible.